10 month course Booking Terms & Conditions: ‘Living Fearlessly with Change’ (only).

 At their discretion, Gaia House Co-Directors may waive cancellation fees in exceptional circumstances.
 Requests for this should to be made in the form of a letter addressed to the Co-Directors, c/o The Admin Manager, setting out why you needed to cancel your booking.

 - If you wish to cancel this course and change to a completely different course or retreat, it is necessary for you to cancel the old booking and book the new one.
-Normal cancellation fees apply.
+The usual cancellation fees apply.
 Please ensure that you are clear about your dates and retreat costs before you book.

-- Weather Conditions – If you have to cancel your retreat due to adverse weather conditions our standard Cancellation Policy (above) still applies.
+- Weather Conditions – If you have to cancel your retreat due to adverse weather conditions our Cancellation Policy (above) still applies.
 Any particular cases may be submitted to the Admin Manager and each case will be considered individually.

 Information about Retreats